Electric blues: Post-World War II urban expansion

+Regional developments (1950s-1960s)

 In the late 1950s, the West Side style blues emerged in Chicago with major figures including Magic Sam, Jimmy Dawkins, Magic Slim and Otis Rush.
 West Side clubs were more accessible to white audiences, but performers were mainly black, or part of mixed combos.
 West Side blues incorporated elements of blues rock but with a greater emphasis on standards and traditional blues song forms.
 Albert King, Buddy Guy, and Luther Allison had a West Side style that was dominated by amplified electric lead guitar.

 John Lee Hooker created his own blues style and renewed it several times during his long career.

 Memphis, with its flourishing acoustic blues scene based in Beale Street, also developed an electric blues sound during the early 1950s.
 Sam Phillips' Sun Records company recorded musicians such as Howlin' Wolf (before he moved to Chicago), Willie Nix, Ike Turner, and B.B.
 King.
 Other Memphis blues musicians involved with Sun Records included Joe Hill Louis, Willie Johnson and Pat Hare who introduced electric guitar techniques such as distorted and power chords, anticipating elements of heavy metal music.
 These players had an influence on early rock and rollers and rockabillies, many of whom also recorded for Sun Records.
 After Phillips discovered Elvis Presley in 1954, the Sun label turned to the rapidly expanding white audience and started recording mostly rock and roll.
 Booker T. & the M.G.'s carried the electric blues style into the 1960s.

 Detroit-based John Lee Hooker pursued a unique brand of electric blues based on his deep rough voice accompanied by a single electric guitar.
 Though not directly influenced by boogie-woogie, his "groovy" style is sometimes called "guitar boogie".
 His first hit, "Boogie Chillen", reached #1 on the R&B charts in 1949.
 He continued to play and record until his death in 2001.

 The New Orleans blues musician Guitar Slim recorded "The Things That I Used to Do" (1953), which featured an electric guitar solo with distorted overtones and became a major R&B hit in 1954.
-It is regarded as one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll, and contributed to the development of soul music.
+It is regarded as one of the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll, and contributed to the development of soul music.

 In the 1950s, blues had a huge influence on mainstream American popular music.
 While popular musicians like Bo Diddley and Chuck Berry, both recording for Chess, were influenced by the Chicago blues, their enthusiastic playing styles departed from the melancholy aspects of blues and played a major role in the development of rock and roll.
 Chicago blues also influenced Louisiana's zydeco music, with Clifton Chenier using blues accents.
-Zydeco musicians used electric solo guitar and cajun arrangements of blues standards.
+Zydeco musicians used electric solo guitar and Cajun arrangements of blues standards.